MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/configure-prompts.md

 To learn more about the various parameters available for OpenAI and Azure OpenAI models, visit the [Azure OpenAI reference](/azure/cognitive-services/openai/reference).

 ### Default setting for OpenAI and Azure OpenAI
 If you do not provide completion parameters, Semantic Kernel will use the default parameters for the OpenAI API.
-Learn more about the current defaults by reading the [Azure OpenAI API reference](/azure/cognitive-services/openai/reference).
+Learn more about the current defaults by reading the [Azure OpenAI API reference](/azure/cognitive-services/openai/reference) article.

 ## Take the next step
 > [!div class="nextstepaction"]